pyflosic/fodMC/README.md

 to run the code for a given input in the file *system*.

-## Tutorial
+## Manual/Tutorial

+There is a manual in the 'doc' folder, called fodMC.pdf.
-Several tutorial videos about the usage and handling of the fodMC can be found at youtube, at the channel 'The extended Physiker Clan'.
+Furthermore, there are several tutorial videos about the usage and handling of the fodMC at youtube, at the channel 'The extended Physiker Clan'.